saltstack/salt/doc/topics/development/modules/index.rst

         # ...
     )

-Note that these are not synced from the Salt Master to the Minion.
-They must be installed indepdendently on the Minion.
+Note that these are not synced from the Salt Master to the Minions.
+They must be installed indepdendently on each Minion.

 Module Types
 ============